DorianTheGrey/DU-DamageReport/README.md

 Very soon we will be linking a YouTube video here explaning the installation and usage of the script in detail.

-**Activate the script at the Programming Board, not through a detection zone or a switch.
-DU prevents HUDs to be drawn to players that haven't activated a script through either a Programming Board or a Control Seat.** (The script will work, you will just not be able to use the HUD-mode.)
+Activate the script at the Programming Board, not through a detection zone or a switch.
+DU prevents HUDs to be drawn to players that haven't activated a script through either a Programming Board or a Control Seat.
+(The script will work, you will just not be able to use the HUD-mode.)
+Also, please rememeber to set your talents correctly in the "Edit LUA Parameters" (Rightclick Programming Board -> Advanced -> Edit LUA Parameters).
+Also check "DisallowKeyPresses" if you want Damage Report to process any keypresses.
+This will limit the usability of your HUD mode significantly, but if you prever to use the keys for other scripts, this is a solution.
+(You can always toggle it back on if you have a bigger repair task ahead of you.)

 The bottom row shows several modes you can switch the screen into: